 Paragon's Login screen is designed to move from corner to corner of the monitor, acting as a screen saver.
 "Saver" mode is configurable in the System Configuration menu, under Login Sleep.
-Please see System Configuration (on page 86) for additional information.
+Please see System Configuration (on page 101) for additional information.

-To log in at the Login screen and start operating the system
+- ► To log in at the Login screen and start operating the system - 1.
+Type the user name assigned to you by the system administrator, and press Enter.

-- Type the user name assigned to you by the system administrator.
-(If user names have not been assigned, use default names: user01 through user15, depending on the model, for regular users and admin for the administrator.
-User names are not case-sensitive.)
-When finished, press Enter. - 2.
-Paragon II will prompt you if a password is necessary.
+Note: If user names have not been assigned, use default names: user01 through user15 (depending on the model) for regular users and admin for the administrator.
+User names are not case-sensitive.

+- Paragon II will prompt you if a password is necessary.
 If so, type your password and press Enter.
 The default password for the admin user is raritan (all lowercase; passwords are case-sensitive).
-We recommend changing this password right away; please see the section User Profile Customization (on page 62) for additional information. - 3.
+We recommend changing this password right away.
+See User Profile Customization (on page 78) for additional information. - 3.
 The Selection Menu appears.
 To view other menus, use the function keys as described in this section later.

-Note: To log out of the Paragon II system, press F9 while the OSUI is onscreen.
+Note: To log out of the system, press F9 while the OSUI is on the screen.